Ja-Tar/YouCast/README.md

 1. Explicit/restricted videos can't be downloaded (they require YouCast to login with a user)
 2. Audio feed episodes on iOS are 2X in length (second half is silent)
-3. Muxed streams have stopped working (because of YouTube changes - [YoutubeExplode info](https://github.com/Tyrrrz/YoutubeExplode/releases/tag/6.4.2))
+3. Muxed streams have stopped working (because of YouTube changes - [YoutubeExplode info](https://github.com/Tyrrrz/YoutubeExplode/releases/tag/6.4.2), **UPDATE** - now they work again)